sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ```
 {
-    "__README__": "This is default map of events that eventd uses.
-Developer can modify this file and send SIGINT to eventd to make it read and use the updated file.
-Alternatively developer can test the new event by adding it to a custom event profile and use 'event profile <filename>' command to apply that profile without a eventd restart.
+    "__README__": "This is default map of events that eventd reads on bootup and uses while events are raised.
+Developer can modify this file and send SIGINT to eventd during run-time to read and use the updated file.
+Alternatively developer can test the new event by adding it to a custom event profile and use 'event profile <filename>' command.
+This apples that profile without a eventd restart.
 Developer need to commit default.json file with the new event after testing it out.
 Supported severities are: 'critical', 'major', 'minor', 'warning' and 'informational'.
 Supported enable flag values are: 'true' and 'false'.",

     "events": [
         {